Pexels – CCO Licence

 Exercise them

 The best thing you can do to help relieve your dog’s anxiety is to ensure they get lots of regular exercise.
 Not only does this engage them in a fun activity they love but the more tired they are, the less likely they are to be troubled by you having to go out or whatever else may be stressing them out.
 It is also the number one thing that will help them to live a longer, happier, healthier life, so make walkies a priority.
+Additionally, incorporating playtime and structured activities to train your dog can further reduce anxiety and strengthen your bond.

 Put them in daycare